AustinSHend/qMusicImportKit/README.md

 * [AlbumArt.exe](https://sourceforge.net/projects/album-art/) (Windows)
     * Opens AlbumArtDownloader with the artist+album filled out (from the "guessed" textboxes above) and pointed at the temp folder

-* `bs1770gain` (Linux) or [bs1770gain.exe](https://sourceforge.net/projects/bs1770gain/files/bs1770gain/0.5.1/) (Windows)
+* `bs1770gain` (Linux) or [bs1770gain.exe](http://bs1770gain.sourceforge.net/) (Windows)
 	* Scans ReplayGain data for tracks.
-	* **!!! - Note that versions below 0.6.6 are incompatible with this program and/or have major bugs**, which is very unfortunate as it will take a long time for this version to propogate through the slower linux repos.
+	* **!!! - Note that versions below 0.6.6 are incompatible with this program and/or have major bugs**, which is unfortunate as it will take a long time for this version to propogate through the slower linux repos.
 Manual compilation is recommended in these cases.
 More information in the "Necessary Limitations" section.

 * `gifsicle` (Linux) or [gifsicle.exe](https://github.com/kohler/gifsicle) ([Unofficial binaries](https://eternallybored.org/misc/gifsicle/)) (Windows)
 	* Compresses and strips metadata from .gifs